-I’m currently a Senior Lecturer1 at the University College London and an Allen Distinguished Investigator, leading the Machine Reading Lab.
+I’m currently a Reader1 at the University College London and an Allen Distinguished Investigator, leading the Machine Reading Lab.
 Before that I was a postdoc and research scientist with Andrew McCallum at UMass Amherst, a researcher at Tokyo University and DBCLS with Tsujii Junichi, and a PhD student with Ewan Klein at the University of Edinburgh.

 I am interested in teaching machines how to read and work in the intersection of Natural Language Processing (NLP) and Machine Learning.
 I have an interest in various stages of the NLP pipeline, in particular those that require structured prediction, as well as fully probabilistic archictures of end-to-end reading and reasoning systems.
 Recently I became interested in news ways to represent textual knowledge using low-rank embeddings and how to reason with such representations.